Plant Soil Conditioner Trial 9

 Cost: $11.50 (inc shipping) for 300mL bag

-At home we use (and recommend) the Hungry Bin Worm Farm from Worm Lovers.
-In the last trial we tested the worm juice (worm wee) and found that it had no effect on the plants.
-So this time we’re trialling the worm castings.
+At home I use (and recommend) the Hungry Bin Worm Farm from Worm Lovers.
+In the last trial I tested the worm juice (worm wee) and found that it had no effect on the plants.
+So this time I’m trialling the worm castings.
 These were harvested from the bottom of the worm bin and mixed with potting mix at two different rates:

 10% Mix = 1 Part Worm castings 9 Parts Potting Mix